-With some more sunny days forecast over the bank holiday, our next instalment of Jo Blogs is well timed.
-This blog discusses the risk of sun exposure in our pets.
+Our next instalment of Jo Blogs discusses the risk of sun exposure in our pets.
 We have discussed heatstroke and the risk that this poses but did you know our pets can be at risk of skin cancer too?

 Skin cancer in pets – what is the risk?

 Pets, especially those with white fur and pinker skin are at a higher risk of developing solar dermatitis.
 This is a condition where the skin is damaged by exposure to the sun.
 Less furred areas such as the ear tips and eyes can be most affected and you may see redness, crusting or scabs forming.
 As a result of the damage these areas may develop cancerous tissue known as a squamous cell carcinoma.

 Squamous cell carcinoma (SCC) is a malignant type of skin cancer.
 They are normally isolated to one area which can be small and irregular.
 The edges may be scabby and pink.
 If left untreated then squamous cell carcinomas will invade the tissue surrounding them often leading to painful, swollen and ulcerated lesions.
 These tumours can spread to the lymph nodes and then to other areas of the body.